peasead/elastic-container/README.md

 3. Change into the `elastic-container/` folder
 4. Change the default password of `changeme` in the `.env` file (don't change the `elastic` username, it's a [required built-in user](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-users.html))
 5. Bulk enable pre-built detection rules by OS in the `.env` file (not required, see usage below)
-6. Create a Python virtual environment: `python3.11 -m venv venv`
+6. Create a Python virtual environment: `python -m venv venv`
 7. Activate the virtual environment and install dependencies: `source venv/bin/activate && pip install -r requirements.txt`
 8. Execute the Python script with the start command: `python elastic-container.py start`
-9. Wait for the prompt to tell you to browse to https://localhost:5601 \
+9. Wait for the prompt to tell you to browse to https://localhost:5601
-(You may be presented a browser warning due to the self-signed certificates.
-You can type `thisisnotsafe` or click to proceed after which you will be directed to the Elastic log in screen)

 ## Requirements